ac-obair/k8s-cluster-testing/README.md

 # spits out username and password
 scripts/get-awx-login-url.sh
 ```
 ### external postgres
 Set up and test an external postgres db.
+Not this db can be stopped and started using `docker container stop/start <container-uid>` for testing.
 ```
 scripts/setup-external-postgres.sh
 ```